-Below is an example of what is projected on the screen during a speaking assessment day.
-All students will be working on something individually (reading, listening, or in the example below, a study guide), but have the rubric open in a tab on their devices.
+During a speaking assessment day, all students will be working on something individually (reading, listening, or maybe a study guide, but have the rubric open in a tab on their devices.
 When it is their turn for the assessment, they bring their computer over to me, we have the conversation, and I quickly select the appropriate places on the rubrics in Google Forms, then click submit.

 Generally, while I do this, I also have my computer open to the online grading system.
 In between students, I enter grades for each of them, so by the end of the class period, the student and I have had a conversation, they received their feedback in an email, I have all of their responses in a spreadsheet, and have recorded all of their grades in the online grade book.
 BOOM!

 If you try using rubrics in Google Forms, let me know how it goes for you!
 If you have any questions, let me know that too!
 I hope this system helps!